Civil Penalty Notices: What UK Employers Need to Know

 • Had robust right to work procedures in place

 Each mitigation factor could reduce your fine by £5,000 per illegal worker.
+These reductions are applied separately from the Fast Payment Option discount described above.

 How a Civil Penalty Impacts Your Sponsor Licence